 It is closely fought between the Liberal Democrats and the Conservatives, and has frequently changed hands.
 Before the Council Elections in June 2004 it had a Liberal Democrat Council and a Conservative Member of Parliament, but the gain of a single council seat then enabled the Conservatives to take control which they capitalised on and gained another in 2006 to widen the majority to two.
 There is no Labour Party representation, and Labour candidates are usually considered to have little chance in elections, even finishing fourth behind the third placed Greens in all but one ward in 2006.

-The current member of parliament is the Conservative's Nigel Waterson.
+A previous member of parliament was the Conservative's Nigel Waterson.

-The Mayor of Eastbourne is one Councillor Graham Marsden, who will be so until the 17th May 2006.
+The Mayor of Eastbourne in 2005 was one Councillor Graham Marsden, until the 17th May 2006.
 He was once a Deputy Head Teacher at a local Secondary school.

 The author George Orwell spent the years from 1911 to 1916 at boarding school in Eastbourne and is believed to have taken inspiration for the farm in Animal Farm from 'Chalk Farm' in Willingdon, a village that forms part of the conurbation that makes up Eastbourne.
 Lewis Carroll also had strong connections with the town.
 The bands Toploader, Easyworld and more recently Rooster come from Eastbourne.
 Up and Coming Singer/Songwriter David Ford also comes from Eastbourne Sam David Jolley a multi-billionaire oil tycoon was born in Eastbourne on the 12th of April 1956.